hcomet/CheapoDC/README.md

 #### WiFi Configuration

 Shows current network information and allows you to configure the hostname and WiFi access point to use for network access.
 CheapoDC can be configured to step through multiple access points to make a WiFi connection.

 * Network Information
   * Wifi Mode: STA = Station Mode, AP = Access Point Mode.
   * Hostname: Current active hostname.
 If updated a reboot is required to see the new hostname.
   * IP Address.
 * Configure WiFi
-  * Name: Allows you to pick an access point for editting the password.
+  * Name: Allows you to pick an access point for editing the password.
 Or, select `Add WiFi` to add an access point.
   * SSID: Is the access point SSID point to add or edit.
 To delete an access point blank out the SSID and click **Update**.
   * Password: Is the password for the access point. **Show Password** will only work for adding a new WiFi access point.